Kreolwolf1/factory-nodejs/lib/services/readme.md

 ---
-Title: DSP Services Module
+Title: Binding to Services in Cloud Foundry
 Author: Eugene Tsypkin
 DevCenter: Node.js
 Section: Tutorial

 ---

-## Binding to Services in Cloud Foundry

 The `Services` module let's you easily connect to services in Cloud Foundry environment.